 Closed Loop Water Treatment

-Posted by Bob Schneider on in Engineering
+Posted in Engineering

 In a central plant system, there are two types of water piping loops: closed and open.
 An open loop is from the chiller to the cooling tower.
 As the water flows through the tower, it is open to the atmosphere.
 Because of evaporation at the cooling tower, city water is introduced to replace the evaporated water.